JanPanjan/ANS/notes/practical-notebook.md

 # Setting up your environment

 **Virtual environments** are great, because they let you have separate environments for separate projects.
-This is advantageous, since one project could rely on a certain package version 3, while some other may require version 4.
+This is advantageous, since one project could rely on a certain library version 3, while some other may require version 4 (or even on a Python interpreter).

 ## Conda